10 Types of Heavy Construction Equipment and Their Uses

 Excavators are widely used heavy construction equipment.
 As the name suggests, they’re mostly used for the excavation and moving of earth.
 In some cases, they’re also used to move materials, demolish structures and cut trees.

 Every excavator has a cabinet where the operator sits and controls the long arm, which holds a digging bucket.
+There are a wide variety of different tools and accessories users can install in place of a standard bucket, though.
+For example, there are claws, grippers and buckets with specialized shapes for handling different tasks.
 The entire arrangement can be rotated up to 360 degrees around the excavator’s central point.

 2. Bulldozers